Popular scientific abstract

 Objectives:

-• To understand how VRUs’ experience, trust, and acceptance of AVs change with long-term/repeated exposure to AVs in urban traffic;
+- Understand how VRUs’ experience, trust, and acceptance of AVs change with long-term/repeated exposure to AVs in urban traffic.

-• Evaluate the influence of AV eHMI design strategy on VRUs’ experience, trust, and acceptance after their long-term/repeated exposure to AV;
+- Evaluate the influence of implicit and explicit AV design strategies on VRUs’ experience, trust, and acceptance after their long-term/repeated exposure to AV.

 Results